DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

-We enforce PEP8 code practice using ruff, and we also enforce typing with mypy.
+We enforce PEP8 and format our code with [ruff](https://github.com/astral-sh/ruff), and we also enforce typing with [mypy](https://github.com/python/mypy).
+These tools help us keep our code transparent and more understandble.
 We deem this important as it makes the code more transparent and understandable.
 This is very important when multiple people are working on the same code, as code quickly becomes complex and hard to see through easily.
-Here typing and documentation is essential.
-Typing makes it easy at a quick glance to see what some function does. and documentation gives more insight to the inner workings of each individual component.
-We enforced these checks every time pushes to main were attempted.
-The code could then only be pushed if it passed all tests.

-We also wrote units-tests for our own functions.
+We also require supplying documentation for essential functions (We check this manually.).
+Formatting, typing and documentation make our code more readable and easy to understand.

+We enforce formatting and typing, whenever a pull request is made to the main branch.
+The main branch cannot be pushed to before the github action which checks these aformentioned things is succesful.
+The action also tests our code, which we will go into in the next question.

 ## Version control

 > In the following section we are interested in how version control was used in your project during development to